We Talk With Miles Jackson - Wolf's Sales and Marketing Director

 Q: Tell us a little bit about your background before joining Wolf?

-A: I did a Marketing degree at university then followed it up with a Masters degree in Computur Science at Sheffield Hallam University.
-After this, I worked in the industrial sector at a company that integrated process control systems for large industrial sites, primarily in the steel industry, but also in the water, cement and aluminum manufacturing industries.
+A: I did a Marketing degree at university then followed it up with a Masters degree in Computer Science at Sheffield Hallam University.
+After this, I worked in the industrial sector at a company that integrated process control systemsr for lage industrial sites, primarily in the steel industry, but also in the water, cement and aluminum manufacturing industries.

 Q: Tell us about your current role within Wolf and what you enjoy about it?